Japicasa/Jedicut_over_USB_ESP8266/README.md

 In this area configue the dimensions of your table acordingly, mine is hot wire length 912 mm and Length of X axis 400 mm.

+Jedicut/Tools/Heating:
-First of all is my board never had a heating control so I cannot advise here very much on Jedicut Heating control.
+My board never had a heating control so I cannot advise here very much on Jedicut Heating control.
 I set my table speed and tune manually the wire intensity.
 I control the wire intensity because I think it will control the wire temperature more acurately....
 And is much to write about this.
 On the other hand the electronics you need for it is more complicated.
+The infrastucture for Heating control is in the driver and in the arduino code if you feel brave you can use the TX or RX pins of D1-mini as PWM output (in the wire less version).
+My recomendation for upgrading this SW would be use another D1-mini as an webserver that would receive Heating commands...
+Something todo...
+But as today Heating comands are just ignored.

+# The Arduino Side

+To manage the Arduino code you need Arduino IDE: https://www.arduino.cc/en/Main/Software (I used 1.8.3) And the Esp8266 board https://github.com/esp8266/Arduino adde in the boards manager.
+Please do not forget to install in your PC the painfull to install driver for th CH340 usb-to-uart chip Then you need one or two WeMos D1-mini https://es.aliexpress.com/store/product/D1-mini-Mini-NodeMcu-4M-bytes-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266/1331105_32529101036.html?spm=a219c.12010612.0.0.3d8e6607QP3g1u

+First the pinout for controlling the board

 Function               Number in jedicut              Arduino Pin            e.g. TB6560 SubD25 pin
                            configuration
                            (fixed !!)
 EngineX1 Clock               2                                 D1      -- wire to -->       16
 EngineX2 Clock               3                                 D2      -- wire to -->        9
 EngineY1 Clock               4                                 D3      -- wire to -->        14
 EngineY2 Clock               5                                 D4      -- wire to -->        3
 EngineX1 Direction           6                                 D5      -- wire to -->        1
 EngineX2 Direction           7                                 D6      -- wire to -->        8
 EngineY1 Direction           8                                 D7      -- wire to -->        7
 EngineY2 Direction           9                                 D8      -- wire to -->        6
 All Engines On/Off           -                                 D0      -- wire to -->       17; 4 and 5
 Heating On/off               -                                 N/A
 Heating PWM                  -                                 N/A
 +5V                          -                                 5V       -- wire to -->  SubD 15 Pin 15
 Ground                       -                                  G       -- wire to -->  SubD 15 Pin 14
-(this is to be configured in Jedicut/Tools/Comunication).
+This is the right part of the table, this is the configuration I made to work but will depende of your actual wiring.
+Important here:
+You have to ground the arduino at least (the +5V) is for the wireless version.
+Also you have to be aware that ESP8266 and the D1-mini aswell is a 3,3V chip so its output '1' will be 3,3V very most of board will interpet this as a genuine '1' if you experience problems you can install a logic level shifter chip (0,5Eur) but I do not recommend as a start.